Cuban migrants reach Florida in engine-powered wooden boat

-MIAMI (Reuters) - Eighteen Cuban migrants landed on a Florida beach on Wednesday after traveling from Cuba in a wooden boat powered by a Soviet-era engine, authorities said.
+MIAMI (Reuters) - Eighteen Cuban migrants landed on a Florida beach on Wednesday after traveling from Cuba in a wooden boat powered by an engine, authorities said.

 The 16 men and two women came ashore near Riviera Beach, north of West Palm Beach, said Chuck Prichard, a spokesman for U.S. Customs and Border Protection.